artemis701/taxswap_interface/README.md

 ### App name

-By default, the app uses the `Taxswap` name.
+By default, the app uses the `Wasmswap` name.
 To update the app name, go to the `.env` file and change the following variable:

 ```
-NEXT_PUBLIC_SITE_TITLE=Taxswap
+NEXT_PUBLIC_SITE_TITLE=Wasmswap
 ```

 That will change the site title and update the footer.